DIsaacman/Research/README.md

-Bridgwater publishes a white paper called the Daily Observations, which is read by investors worldwide on a subscription basis.
+Bridgwater also publishes a white paper called the "Daily Observations", which is read by investors worldwide on a subscription basis.

 ## Business Activities:

 A Hedge fund's purpose is to maximise investor returns while minimising risk.
 The average investor in a given sector cannot beat a low-cost index after expenses.

 Hedge funds usually employ active and passive capital management to beat the market returns while indirectly exposing clients to a diverse and potentially uncorrelated basket of assets.

 Bridgewater has set itself apart over time for delivering some of the best returns in the industry.

 The company manages capital on behalf of private institutional investors to hedge against market risk.
 Bridgewater is known for taking significant positions in Securities, including Equities, Bonds, Currencies, and Treasury Bills.
 The company also produces a stream of analysis and research for its clients.

-Initially, the company received funding from high-net-worth individuals classified as sophisticated investors.
-However, the clientele now consists only of Pension Funds and Sovereign Wealth Funds.

-These large organisations' endowments allow Bridgewater to manage and custody their assets, usually on behalf of a larger client base.
-One example of a large client of Bridgewater is the National Australia Bank (NAB), based in Melbourne.
-Customers are approximately 50% US and 50% overseas.

 ---

 ### Unique Selling Points

 #### Creative Use of Data

  The company has an edge by harnessing "principles" (logically justified decisions) into computer-based programs to run simulations on vast amounts of data.
 By codifying successful investment decisions and outcomes, the algorithms can assist the decision-making process when buying and selling securities for profit.
-In addition, the company has a significant amount of research analysts that set up their professional relationships for successful partnerships through education and information dissemination.

 #### Organisational Transparency

  On an organisational level, almost all data is shared freely within the company.
 Even the conferences are recorded and readily available to promote a culture where information can flow.
 This unique and radical transparency allows for a people-centric business model where the best decisions can rise from the bottom to the top.

 #### Risk Based Assets (Contrarian Investing)

  Strategically, the focus of a large hedge fund is on currency and fixed income markets in contrast to buying individual shares in a company.

  Bridgewater uses quantitive risk management and diversification models by buying and/or short selling to maintain a risk target level.
-The exact investment portfolios are primarily secretive as the industry is competitive and intellectual property is publicly available.
+The exact investment portfolios are primarily secretive as the industry is competitive and the investment intellectual property is not publicly available.

- Bridgewaters' recent controversial investments against Europe are its long-standing position within the Chinese financial markets.
-Within the USA, investments in Chinese markets may be considered particularly risky based on the informal agreements the US and China have regarding the actual ownership of Securities outside of China.
-The company's edge has been a sharp focus on securing respectful relationships with the Chinese Government and Corporate Officials over a long time horizon.[^6]
+ Bridgewaters' is also known for taking controversial investments against Europe and favouring a long-standing position within the Chinese financial markets.

+ Within the USA, investments in Chinese markets may be considered particularly risky based on the informal agreements the US and China have regarding the true ownership of Securities outside of China.

+ The company's edge has been an active approach with a sharp focus on securing respectful relationships with the Chinese Government and Corporate Officials over a long time horizon.[^6]

 ### Tech Stack

 On the company's website, under "Job Descriptions", there are several skills and tech stacks that Bridgewater is using.

-Besides the Proprietary Languages [^5] and multiple patents for technologies the company is known to use:
+Besides the Proprietary Languages [^5] and multiple patents for technologies; the company is known to use:

 - Proprietary | Automated Management Systems for Decision Making
 - Data Collection, Manipulation & Visualisation | Bloomberg, Refinitiv, ESG, SQL, Data Schemes
 - Cloud Infrastructure | AWS, Azure, GCP
 - Common Programming Languages | GO, Python, Scala, Ruby, Java, C/C++

-Terraform and Kubernetes Strategic thinking
+- Terraform and Kubernetes Strategic thinking

-CI/CD platform
+- CI/CD platforms

-Administrative tools -Excel, SharePoint, PowerPoint.
-Data manipulation and coding skills are also valuable (e.g. pivot tables, macros, VBA, SQL, “R
+- Administrative tools -Excel, SharePoint, PowerPoint.
+- Pivot tables, macros, VBA, SQL, “R

 ## Landscape:

 #### Bridgewater has expanded its base of operations to include multiple FinTech domains including, but not limited to:

 - Capital Investment
 - Investment Management